"Endings And Beginnings"

 Michael’s news of a reassignment prompts Nora to reflect on their relationship.
 As they spend their remaining time together in Brookfield, Nora faces a decision: rather or not open her heart to pursue a new type of relationship with Michael.

 Meanwhile, Sam and Maggie struggle with Sam’s new lifestyle.
-Sam strives to win Maggie back — will he succeed?
+Sam strives to win Maggie back, but will he succeed?
 Tess inadvertently alienates the town’s ranchers when she forecloses on a property to prevent a shady businessman from purchasing it.

-The sixth episode of WHEN HOPE CALLS: BROOKFIELD Season 3 proves enjoyable, creating dramatic plotlines and questions that keep viewers invested and eager for the next season.
+The sixth episode of Season Three of WHEN HOPE CALLS: BROOKFIELD proves enjoyable, creating dramatic plotlines and questions that keep viewers invested and eager for the next season.
 The cast delivers excellent performances, making their characters’ feelings relatable and heartfelt.

-This episode promotes a Christian and moral worldview, highlighting friendship and community while encouraging faith in God’s plan.
-The townspeople attend church together, showcasing a strong sense of community.
+This episode promotes a strong Christian, moral worldview, It stresses friendship, kindness and community while encouraging faith in God’s plan.
+The townspeople attend church together, showcasing a strong sense of faith.
 One character mentions a father with a gambling problem, but beyond that, the episode contains no objectionable content.

 - Content: